Introduction on how to Move WordPress Site To New Domain

-Before moving WordPress to a new domain, there has to be a strong reason to do so.
+Before migrating WordPress to a new domain, there has to be a strong reason to do so.
 In this article, we will review the reasons that make such a move necessary.
-Most importantly, you will get a step by step, detailed guide for migrating your WordPress website to another domain without losing search traffic.
+Most importantly, you will get a step by step, detailed guide for migrating your website to another domain without losing search traffic.

 In This Article: